darylknight/hosting-proposal/README.md

 The total cost of this arrangement is €`[cost]` per month.
 This is reviewed yearly.

 ## Service Level Agreement & Liability
-We provide a 99.99% uptime SLA for servers (via DigitalOcean).
-We will refund any significant amount of lost time at a rate of €0.012 per hour upon request.
-The Client shall indemnify `[your company]` against all damages, losses and expenses arising as a result of any action or claim relating to website downtime.
+Our sites are hosted on DigitalOcean droplets, and they provide a 99.99% uptime SLA.
+DigitalOcean will refund any significant amount of lost time at the hourly rate incurred upon request.
+The Client shall indemnify CodeKnight against all damages, losses and expenses arising as a result of any website downtime.

 ## Payment Terms
-Invoices are issued monthly in advance.
+Invoices are issued yearly in advance.
 Overdue invoices will result in the services being terminated, and your website will go offline.
 We cannot be held responsible for damages or loss of business as a result of unpaid invoices.
 Invoices are due within 14 days (Payment in GBP and UK bank account details are available).
-We recommend setting up a standing order for monthly payments.

 ## Availability
-We will be available for contact between 9am and 6pm Eastern European Standard Time, and will respond to all support requests within 24 hours.
-We can also be available outside these times if your team is distributed.
+We will be available for contact Monday - Friday, between 9am and 5pm Eastern European Standard Time.
+We will respond to all support requests within 24 hours.

+## Proposal Expiration
+This proposal is valid for 30 days from the date in the header.

-GDPR
+## GDPR
 DigitalOcean is acting as a Data Processor.
 You can view their Data Processing Agreement here: https://www.digitalocean.com/security/gdpr/data-processing-agreement.